rbowen/presentations/apache_way/slides.md

 * Collaborative decision making
 * Flat organization - everyone has an equal voice

-Note: In reality, some people have earned a louder voice than others, but everyone is able to attain to that level.
+???
+In reality, some people have earned a louder voice than others, but everyone is able to attain to that level.

 ---